What Employers Need to Know About the COVID-19 CARES Act

 Author: XpertHR Editorial Team

 The Coronavirus Aid, Relief and Economic Security (CARES) Act was signed into law on March 27, 2020.
-The CARES Act aims to help employers keep workers on their payrolls and provide economic stability while businesses across the nation suffer due to the coronavirus (COVID-19) crisis.
+The CARES Act helped employers keep workers on their payrolls and provided economic stability while businesses across the nation suffered due to the coronavirus (COVID-19) crisis.

 The CARES Act includes several employment related provisions, including:

 - Families First Coronavirus Response Act (FFCRA) corrections and clarification of the caps for payment of FFCRA leave;

 - Employee Retention Credit (ERC);